friak/Vive-SrWorks-Object-Scanner/README.md

 ![Figure Images](https://github.com/friak/Vive-SrWorks-Object-Scanner/blob/master/3.png)

-Lastly, we'll be adding the code to ScanCopy.cs (refer to ScanCopy.cs in this repository, detaile comments will also be included within code).
+Lastly, we'll be adding the code to ScanCopy.cs (refer to ScanCopy.cs in this repository, detailed comments will also be included within code).

 ## And that's it